-- Staff and technical committees will focus on assessment activities that address the WECC RRPs approved by the Board in June 2022 [to be updated after Board-approval of the 2024 RRPs]. - Staff will respond to unanticipated emerging reliability risks and work with stakeholders to develop timely and meaningful reliability outreach and assessments. - Staff will continue to participate in many external meetings concerning the reliability, security, and resiliency of the BES. - Staff will focus on expanding resource adequacy studies and assessments of regional resource adequacy programs and increase stakeholder outreach. - There will be a focus on continuous improvement and development of staff capabilities.
+- Staff and technical committee assessment work will focus on understanding and mitigating the potential risks associated with the WECC RRPs approved by the Board in June 2024. - Staff will respond to unanticipated emerging reliability risks and work with stakeholders to develop timely and meaningful reliability outreach and assessments. - Staff will continue to participate in many external meetings concerning the reliability, security, and resiliency of the BES. - Staff will focus on expanding resource adequacy studies and assessments of regional resource adequacy programs and increase stakeholder outreach. - There will be a focus on continuous improvement and development of staff capabilities.
 Current capabilities will be reviewed and improved to enhance reliability assessments. - Regional Risk Assessment results provide input on focus areas in the ERO CMEP Implementation Plan. - Staff will continue to explore opportunities and implement new activities to provide value in transmission planning. - The ERO Enterprise will identify ways to incorporate transfer capability analysis into ongoing reliability assessments. - Transmission planning activities in the West will expand to incorporate longer-term (greater than 10-year) horizons. - Reliability challenges associated with inverter-based resources and extreme natural events will create a need for new data and tools (e.g., EMT programs) to study the impacts of these technologies and events. - Staff will support various NERC reliability assessments and perform additional independent reliability assessments.